adriensalon/bungeegum/external/entt/docs/md/signal.md

 ```

 Where the function type of the delegate is `void(int)` as above.
 It goes without
-saying that the extra arguments are silently discarded internally.<br/>
+saying that the extra arguments are silently discarded internally.
+This is a
-This is a nice-to-have feature in a lot of cases, as an example when the
+nice-to-have feature in a lot of cases, as an example when the `delegate` class
-`delegate` class is used as a building block of a signal-slot system.
+is used as a building block of a signal-slot system.<br/>
+In fact, this filtering works both ways.
+The class tries to pass its first
+_count_ arguments **first**, then the last _count_.
+Watch out for conversion
+rules if in doubt when connecting a listener!<br/>
+Arbitrary functions that pull random arguments from the delegate list aren't
+supported instead.
+Other feature were preferred, such as support for functions
+with compatible argument lists although not equal to those of the delegate.

 To create and initialize a delegate at once, there are a few specialized
 constructors.
 Because of the rules of the language, the listener is provided by